-Aspect B4: Labour Standard
+Aspect B4: Labor Standard

 The Group prohibits all forms of child labour and forced labour or modern slavery, as defined by "Employment Ordinance".
 The Group's human resources department are responsible to monitor and ensure compliance with latest relevant laws and regulation prohibiting child labour and forced labour.
+Prior to employment, all the applicants are required to go through background check.